 They pour the bitterness of children at one of the houses (exactly on the sidewalk), singing Feliz Navidad along with the guy with the guitar.
 We are officially fed up with this country.
 We are going to our last night.
 Not any, because Queen Mary ship.

-Yes, it is the same liner that sailed between Southampton in England and New York in the mid-20th century, including people like Queen of Britain, Marlene Dietrich, Eleanor Roosevelt, Dwight Eisenhower, and Winston Churchill.
+Yes, it is the same liner that in the mid-20th century traveled between Southampton, England and New York, carrying people such as the Queen of Great Britain, Marlena Dietrich, Eleanor Roosevelt, Dwight Eisenhower, and Inston Churchill.
 A piece of history.

 I will skip the unnecessary interrogation: accommodation in Queen Mary is, in my opinion, the most overpaid and probably the worst in which we were.
 Our "cabin" is a converted room of the former 1st class.
 Maybe she was the first one sometime.
 Now there is no window and the air-conditioning is controlled verbally at the reception, about 100 meters away, with two states: cold / warm, receives a bit of luxury.
 In combination with empty corridors, we feel a bit like in a horror movie or Titanic scene, in which a wall of water will appear behind us.
 However, we do not include accommodation in "lost", because otherwise we would not find ourselves on Long Beach, and what we saw there was worth every money.